liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 and drop nodes into your workflow.
 A shortcut on each node gives you easy access to the node's XML, letting you edit its current implementation to make subtle modifications or inject new business logic.
-In addition, Liferay Developer Studio comes bundled with a [Groovy](http://groovy.codehaus.org/Documentation) editor (made available by Spring Source), giving you the same rich editing experience to which you may be accustomed in editing Kaleo Groovy scripts as a Java developer.
+In addition, Liferay Developer Studio comes bundled with a Java/Groovy editor (made available by Spring Source), giving you the same rich editing experience to which you may be accustomed in editing Kaleo [Groovy](http://groovy.codehaus.org/Documentation) scripts.
 You can make Java calls out to your custom business logic APIs and Liferay's Portal APIs.
-In Developer Studio, you can leverage editors for Beanshell, Drls, Javascript, Python, and Ruby scripting languages.
+In Developer Studio, you can leverage editors for Beanshell, Drl, Javascript, Python, and Ruby scripting languages.
 You can leverage editors for [FreeMarker](http://freemarker.sourceforge.net/) and [Velocity](http://velocity.apache.org/engine/releases/velocity-1.5/user-guide.html) template languages too.
 Kaleo Designer for Java gives you a rich tool set for creating/editing workflows, manipulating workflow nodes, and implementing business logic.
 But that is not all!

-It gives you the capability to remotely add and update workflow definitions directly to and from your Liferay server.
+Kaleo Designer for Java gives you the capability to remotely add and update workflow definitions directly to and from your Liferay server.
 You can publish your workflow drafts to your portal by simply dragging the workflow file onto your portal server listed in your *Servers* view.
 The Servers view not only shows workflows you've published from studio, but also gives you access to workflows already published on the portal server.
-You can edit any of these existing workflows right in Developer Studio and republish them on your portal.
-Therefore, you have the ability to create business logic locally, without having to navigate back and forth from your portal and Developer Studio.
-As you can see, Kaleo Designer for Java is a robust application for creating, modifying, and publishing workflows in Liferay Developer Studio.
+You can edit any of these existing workflows right in Developer Studio and republish them on your portal, letting you create business logic locally, without having to navigate back and forth from your portal and Developer Studio.
+As you can see, Kaleo Designer for Java is a powerful application for creating, modifying, and publishing workflows in Liferay Developer Studio.

 ---